Trusted Resources

 A supplement to the workbook “The Origin of You”, Author & LMFT Vienna Pharaon leads us in her podcast This Keeps Happening.

+Eating and Feeding from birth through adulthood.
 Ellen Stater coined the term “DoR” or Division of Responsibility.
 The Ellen Satter Institute offers guidance and evidence based resources for feeding your family (and children and infants included) and feeding yourself.

 When babies take their first step, they fall on their bottom… and we praise their first step, we don’t criticize the fall.